How do I give hemp products to my pet? How much should I give my pet?

 - Refinement of extracts through filtration, chromatography, chemical purification, and distillation remove these impurities, and reduces flavor… but comes at a cost.
 Refining a low quality extract often involves the use of harsh chemical processes, and results in the loss of many cannabinoids and terpenes.
 High quality extracts from high quality material, need minimal refinement.

-- Over refined extracts result in CBD products that lose the benefit of a rich, natural cannabinoid profile.
+- Over refined extracts result in products that lose the benefit of a rich, natural cannabinoid profile.
 They may require very high dosages to be effective… or just aren't effective.

-Before you give a CBD product to your pet, smell and taste it.
+Before you give a hemp product to your pet, smell and taste it.
 If it makes your eyes water or the flavor is overwhelming… it probably is made with a low potency extract.
 On the other hand, if it has almost no smell or flavor… it's likely made with isolate.

 A high quality hemp product, made from high quality full spectrum extract, without masking agents or flavorings should have a pleasant, rich, earthy taste.